petershin/liferay-learn/docs/analytics-cloud/latest/en/apis/exporting-data.md

    It may take some time (i.e. a few minutes to a few hours) for the request to finish processing depending on the size of the data being fetched.

-3. Run the same command again and the data will be returned in your terminal window.
-Note, that if the request is still processing, you will see a message with `"status":"RUNNING"` and to check again later.
+3. Run the same command again and the data is returned in your terminal window.
+Note that if the request is still processing, a message with `"status":"RUNNING"` appears.
+Check again later.

-   If you wish to download the data as a JSON file, add `>> {filename.json}` to the end of the request.
+   If you wish to download the data as a JSON file, add `>> [filename.json]` to the end of the request.
 For example:

    ```
    curl -H "Authorization: Bearer 100dnsjvw78q2p3a5zsxxa61a0x7o8wtfx8z39z8gm2fvdq5lp7dfen" -L http://analytics.liferay.com/api/reports/export/page?fromDate=2022-01-01'T'00:00:01.000'Z'&toDate=2022-01-05'T'23:59:59.000'Z' >> page-data.json